 Analyzing Comparable Sales

 Appraisers get to know the subdivisions in which they appraise.
 They thoroughly understand the value of particular features to the residents of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
 Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately portray the features of subject property.

 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Greater Wisconsin Appraisal Management LLC, we are an authority when it comes to knowing the value of real estate features in La Valle and Sauk County neighborhoods.
 This approach to value is commonly given the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Greater Wisconsin Appraisal Management LLC will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Greater Wisconsin Appraisal Management LLC will help you get the most accurate property value, so you can make wise real estate decisions.